-- The unemployment rate for the City of Doral is 3.1% as of December 2021.
-This compares favorably to the state's average unemployment rate of 3.5%. - Inflationary trends in the region compare favorably to national indices.
+- The unemployment rate for the City of Doral is 1.9% as of December 2022.
+This compares favorably to the state's average unemployment rate of 2.7%. - Inflationary trends in the region compare favorably to national indices.

-Many factors were considered in preparing the City's budget for the 2022 fiscal year, including the effects of the COVID-19 pandemic on the local economy.
+These factors were considered in preparing the City's budget for the 2023 fiscal year.

-In fiscal year 2021, unassigned fund balance in the general fund increased to \$75.3 million.
-The fiscal year 2022 General Fund budget required the use of fund balance to fund capital improvements, and did not include an increase to the ad valorem millage rate.
-The overall budget was prepared to meet Council's strategic priorities and reflect the administration's commitment to sound financial and operational practices, meeting the needs and expectations for exceptional services of our growing community while balancing the economic effects of the COVID-19 pandemic.
-The approved fiscal year 2022 budget was \$5.7 million more than that of the prior fiscal year 2021 budget.
+In fiscal year 2022, unassigned fund balance in the general fund increased to \$50 million.
+The fiscal year 2023 General Fund budget required the use of fund balance to fund capital improvements and did not include an increase to the ad valorem millage rate.
+The overall budget was prepared to meet Council's strategic priorities and reflect the administration's commitment to sound financial and operational practices, meeting the needs and expectations for exceptional services of our growing community.